 While the current project would increase the housing supply, previous versions of this plan have called for a more diverse mix of housing types intermingled throughout the site.
-The proposed pod layout creates four housing monocultures (single-family detached, single-family attached, duplex "casitas," and low-rise multi-family) instead of creating variety through intermingling.
-The applicant added one additional housing type from the preliminary to the master stage of this review.
+The proposed pod layout creates three housing monocultures (single-family detached, single-family attached and low-rise multi-family) instead of creating variety through intermingling.
+It also is seeking to split the single-family detached homes into "homes" and "cottages" as well separating those two types into two separate areas.
+Traditional Neighborhood Development and the Comprehensive Plan seek to mix housing unit types and not segregate them into separate segments.

+The applicant added garden-style apartments from the preliminary to the master stage of this review, but also heavily scaled back the Casita/Duplex product that was shown earlier.
 Since 2004, this planned development has always included a commercial element to complete the neighborhood and provide walkable access to the kinds of routine destinations, such as grocery, retail, and office space that people need throughout their week.
 This project does not alter the approved commercial plan, but the applicant is only building the residential portion and has shown no intention to build the commercial.
 Leaving the commercial area unbuilt means that this project cannot serve as the node it is intended to be-as shown on the approved binding plans and the 2025-2045 Growth Concept Map.
-Should the project be approved, Staff strongly recommends including a condition requiring the buildup of the commercial portion of the site prior to the permitting of the final residential phase.
+Should the project be approved, Staff strongly recommends including a condition requiring the buildout of the commercial portion of the site prior to the permitting of the final residential phase.

 While the project does provide two access points, it also includes five dead-end cul-de-sacs.
 As a result, the proposed connectivity is minimal for a 200-acre area.
 The 2004 and 2007 plans included prominent public greens intended to serve all who lived and visited the neighborhood.
 The 2015 amendment removed these greens.
-The proposal has greens, including sidewalks, between rows of housing in Pods A and B, with houses that would face these greenspaces, but does not appear to provide adequate greenspace, per Sec.
-9-25-8(C)7.
-While the project includes a neighborhood pool and common greens, it lacks the kind of central park-like greenspace that often serve as publicly accessible, social connecting anchor points for large scale nodal-type developments such as this project.
+The proposal has greens, including sidewalks, between rows of housing in Pods A and B, with houses that would face these greenspaces.
+While the project includes a neighborhood pool and common greens, it lacks the kind of central park-like greenspace that often serve as publicly accessible, social anchor points for large-scale nodal-type developments such as this project.

 The applicant is proposing to substitute private alleys for public streets in Pods A and B. Public streets are meant to provide primary access and engagement opportunities for residents, visitors, and the general public.
 Alleys are meant to serve as secondary access points where utilities, trash collection, and car storage are located and they do not typically include street trees or on-street parking as a typical street would.
 The applicant is proposing to plant trees to offset some of the lost street trees, but the end result will be fewer trees than would otherwise be required.
 Orienting the front entries of homes towards greens with alleys in the back provides engagement opportunities but not the access that a public street would provide.
-Staff considers substituting alleys for streets to be incompatible with the intent of code.
+Staff considers substituting alleys for streets, throughout an entire pod, to be incompatible with the intent of code.
+Further explanation of this point is covered in Waiver #2 below.